 Each of them has contributed to the higher-tech world we live in today.

-Jeff also announced an informative series of Twin City Public Television (TPT) video documentaries being shared this week with the public at larTune in to on our local PBS station, KTCA: “Solid State: The Land of 10,000 Secrets!”
-Click here.
+Jeff also announced an informative series of Twin City Public Television (TPT) video documentaries being shared this week with the public at large.

 Solid State has a new vision in our state once again.
 Thanks to these and many other leaders who think, create and change our world for the better.

-Dale LaFrenz, RE@L’s Chairman, told the audience about our former MECC/Oregon-Trail™ pedigree.
+Dale LaFrenz, RE@L’s Chairman, told the audience about MECC’S former Oregon-Trail™ pedigree.
 He also announced RE@L’s soon to be released new LearningProducts™.
 REAL has a host of coming STEM products, including a collaborative product developed with partner Moai Technologies on anti-tobacco and anti-vaping.

 “Solid State” has, once again, another new vision here in MN.
 Learn more about it on the TPT website.
 There you will find the rest of our own “Solid State,” in Minnesota, and learn more about our leadership status.